sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/apigateway/apigateway-standalone-ecs/README.md

 # webmethods ApiGateway in AWS Elastic Container Server (ECS) by Software AG Government Solutions

-Sample deployments to AWS ECS
+This is a sample webMethods API Gateway Standalone deployment with NGINX reverse-proxy frontend and 3 backend microservices APIs to be able to test the API Gateway functionnalities.
+Components deployed:
+ - 1 webMethods APIGateway 10.7 standalone
+ - 1 NGINX reverse proxy
+ - 3 sample Microservice APIs (for testing purposes)
+ - 1 load runner (to generate small traffic on the gateway)

+## Pre-requisite 0: Run diorectory

-1) Run all commands from this directory (due to volumes path mapping)
+Run all commands from this directory (due to volumes path mapping)

 ## Pre-requisite 1: SoftwareAG Licenses